neondatabase/website/content/docs/ai/ai-google-colab.md

 ## Create a notebook

-In your browser, navigate to [Google Colab](https://colab.research.google.com/) and Click **New notebook**.
+In your browser, navigate to [Google Colab](https://colab.research.google.com/), and click **New notebook**.

 ![Google Colab](/docs/ai/google_colab.png)

-Alternatively, you can open a predefined Google Colab notebook for this guide by click the **Open in Colab** button below.
+Alternatively, you can open a predefined Google Colab notebook for this guide by clicking the **Open in Colab** button below.

 <a target="_blank" href="https://colab.research.google.com/github/neondatabase/neon-google-colab-notebooks/blob/main/neon_pgvector_quickstart.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>